mimo3000n/VSDSquadron-FPGA-Mini/Task 1/Readme.md

 ### Challenges Faced and Solutions Implemented

-- Found it hard to understand the Verilog originally - using google & ChatGPT i were able to understand things better but i have to investigate sill into Verilog.
+- Found it hard to understand the Verilog code originally - using google & ChatGPT i were able to understand things better but i have to investigate sill into Verilog.

 ## License
 This project is open-source under the MIT License.